FAQ - Examinations

 What rights do I have due to my disability or chronic disease?

 When designing an examination, it is to guarantee that disabled students, students with chronic diseases or mental illness will not be at a disadvantage wherever possible.
-If the examinee proves – by submitting a medical certificate or in a different manner – that he/she is not capable of completely or partly taking the examination in its intended form due to a permanent physical disability, chronic disease or mental illness, the chairperson of the examination board may decide on an adequate disadvantage compensation.
-The student is required to request a disadvantage compensation in due time (usually when registering for the examination, two months prior to the examination date).
+If the examinee proves – by submitting a medical certificate or in a different manner – that they are not capable of completely or partly taking the examination in its intended form due to a permanent physical disability, chronic disease or mental illness, the chairperson of the examination board may decide on an adequate disadvantage compensation.
+The student is required to request a disadvantage compensation in due time (usually when registering for the examination, and at least two months prior to the examination date).

 Where do I find forms, regulations and more information on my degree program?